Alfresco/docs-alfresco/content-services/latest/config/index.md

     For example: `dir.root=/var/data/alfresco/alf_data`

-    > **Note:** It is strongly recommended that you always set this value to an absolute file system path as shown above.
+    > **Note:** It's strongly recommended that you always set this value to an absolute file system path as shown above.
 This ensures that no matter how the instance is started, it will always find the directories where content has previously been written.

 3. Set the database connection properties.